Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 ### Uniform Resource Locator (URL) Redirection

 A uniform resource locator ([[URL]]) is an address for the pages and files published on websites.
 A URL comprises a FQDN, file path, and often script parameters.
-URL redirection refers to the use of [[HTTP]] redirects to open a page other than the one the user requested.
+URL redirection refers to the use of [[Hyper Text Transfer ProtocolTTPs]]]] redirects to open a page other than the one the user requested.
 This is often used for legitimate purposes—to send the user to a login page or to send a mobile device browser to a responsive version of the site, for instance.
 If the redirect is not properly validated by the web application, an attacker can craft a phishing link that might appear legitimate to a naïve user, such as:

 https://trusted.foo/login.php?url="https://tru5ted.foo"